 We all know that it’s a cray cray time of year and before you know it, the New Year has rolled around and we didn’t get to do the jovial celebrations our family loves most.

-So, I thought you might like the template we use so you can create a Bucket List with your family too!
+So, I thought you might like the template we use so you can create a Christmas Family Bucket List with your kids too!

 There are two versions for you to choose from:

-But before you dive right in, here are a few helpful hints when creating a Seasonal Family Bucket List…
+But before you dive right in, here are a few helpful hints when creating a Christmas Family Bucket List…

 1. All ideas are welcome – it’s important for kids (and parents) to feel like their contribution to the list is valued and heard.